sailpoint-oss/developer.sailpoint.com/docs/tools/ui-development-kit/index.md

 ## Project structure

-This project is built on [Svelte-Kit](https://kit.svelte.dev/) and ultimately builds an [electron](https://www.electronjs.org/) app.
+This project is built on [Svelte-Kit](https://kit.svelte.dev/) and ultimately builds an [Electron](https://www.electronjs.org/) application.

-We have configured the environment and building of the application so that all you are left to do is create your custom user interface without having to worry about those details.
+Setting up the project is simple.
+The environment and application building process are configured so you can start creating custom UIs immediately.
+However, it is still helpful to understand the project structure.

-You will spend most of your time in the `src` folder, adding new pages, routes and sidebar items.
-This will be explained later in [adding a new component](./adding-a-new-component).
-For now, you can run and develop the project locally by following [these steps](#run-the-application-for-local-development).
+Most of your activity will involve the `src` folder, such as adding new pages, routes, and sidebar items.
+You will learn more about these processes later in [Add a New Component](./adding-a-new-component).

+This is the project structure:

 ```bash
 .